contentstack/share-assets-between-stacks-contentstack-extension/README.md

 ## How to use this extension

-We have created a step-by-step guide on how to create an asset sharing extension for your assets.
+We have created a step-by-step guide on how to create an asset sharing extension for your stacks.
 You can refer the [Asset sharing extension](#) guide for more detail.

 ## Modifying this extension